domnikl/dotfiles/README.md

 ## Font

-I use the Fira Code font available [here](https://github.com/tonsky/FiraCode).
-It will automatically be downloaded and installed using `install.sh`.
+I use the Fira Mono for Powerline font available [here](https://github.com/powerline/fonts/tree/master/FiraMono).
+Be sure to use that wherever your terminal runs.